SoftCircuits/DataFileManager/README.md

 #### Implement Application-Specific File Handling

 Next, you need to add event handlers to perform your application-specific file reading and writing.
+The `DataFileEventArgs` class includes the `FileName` property, which is the full file name of the current file or `null` if the file has no name.

 Note that you don't need to worry about File Open or File Save dialogs, and you also don't need to implement exception handling.
 These are all done for you by the library.

 ```cs
 private void dataFileManager1_NewFile(object sender, MapToGrid.Utility.DataFileEventArgs e)